Code-Institute-Submissions/MS1-8MegStick/README.md

 ### Frameworks, Libraries & Programs Used

-- [Bootstrap](https://getbootstrap.com/) 4.4.1: Bootstrap was used to assist with the framework build and responsiveness of the website.
+- [Bootstrap](https://getbootstrap.com/) 4.4.1: Bootstrap was used to assist with the framework build and responsiveness of the website
-- [Google Fonts](https://fonts.google.com/): Google fonts were used to import the 'Noto Sans', 'Noto Sans TC' and 'Monoton' font into the style.css file which is used on all pages throughout the project.
+- [Google Fonts](https://fonts.google.com/): Google fonts were used to import the 'Noto Sans', 'Noto Sans TC' and 'Monoton' font into the style.css file which is used on all pages throughout the project
-- [Font Awesome](https://fontawesome.com/): Font Awesome was used on all pages throughout the website for social media icons.
+- [Font Awesome](https://fontawesome.com/): Font Awesome was used on all pages throughout the website for social media icons
-- [jQuery](https://jquery.com/): jQuery came with Bootstrap to make the navbar responsive.
+- [jQuery](https://jquery.com/): jQuery came with Bootstrap to make the navbar responsive
-- [JavaScript](https://www.javascript.com/): A small JavaScript program was used to facility the artist galleries.
+- [JavaScript](https://www.javascript.com/): A small JavaScript program was used to facility the artist galleries
-- [Git](https://git-scm.com/): Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- [Git](https://git-scm.com/): Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
-- [Gitpod](https://www.gitpod.io/): Gitpod was used as the development environment.
+- [Gitpod](https://www.gitpod.io/): Gitpod was used as the development environment
-- [GitHub](https://github.com/): GitHub is used to store the projects code after being pushed from Git.
+- [GitHub](https://github.com/): GitHub is used to store the projects code after being pushed from Git
-- [Photoshop](https://www.adobe.com/uk/products/photoshopfamily.html): Photoshop was used extensively to create artist images including the hero images.
+- [Photoshop](https://www.adobe.com/uk/products/photoshopfamily.html): Photoshop was used extensively to create artist images including the hero images
-- [Inkscape](https://inkscape.org/): Inkscape was used to create SVG files where needed such as the artist's logo.
+- [Inkscape](https://inkscape.org/): Inkscape was used to create SVG files where needed such as the artist's logo
-- [Figma](https://www.figma.com/): Figma was used to create the wireframes during the design process.
+- [Figma](https://www.figma.com/): Figma was used to create the wireframes during the design process

 ## Testing